NSDCF/nsdcf.org/content/donate/index.md

 subheading = "The future awaits Norwin students.
 Your support helps them move towards it."

 [banner]
- active     = false
+ active     = true
- expiryDate = 2020-09-30T00:01:00-05:00
+ expiryDate = 2021-10-18T00:01:00-05:00
- text       = "The annual Days of Giving take place between September 30 and October 4.
+ text       = "The annual Days of Giving take place October 13th through the 17th.
 Your support can help make a difference for Norwin students." linkText   = "Learn more."

 [menu]